Management Discussion and Analysis

 RECEIVABLE COLLECTABILITY LEVEL

-Based on the review at end of the year 2022, the management believed that the allowance for impairment of USD 40 thousand at the end of 2022 is adequate to cover any possible losses on uncollectible trade receivables and there were no indications of impairment in the value of other receivables, thus no allowance for impairment in value pf other receivables necessary.
+Based on the review at end of the year 2025, the management believed that the allowance for impairment of USD 6 thousand at the end of 2025 is adequate to cover any possible losses on uncollectible trade receivables.
+There is no indications of impairment in the value of other receivables, thus no allowance for impairment in value pf other receivables necessary.

 CAPITAL STRUCTURE